dsnyder10/HMM-Annotation-Tools/HMM-Annotation-Tools.md

 **HHSearch**

-Use the hhsuite.py script to run HHSuite with the input MSA.
+Use the hhsuite.py script to run HHSuite with the input MSA against Pfam.